-Thanksgiving is my favorite holiday, time to share my thanksgiving decorating ideas with you.
-I think it is because it is all about family and being grateful for all that we have.
+Thanksgiving is my favorite holiday, time to share my Thanksgiving decorating ideas and a free printable to use to create a turkey chalkboard with you.
+I think I enjoy Thanksgiving more than any other holiday is because it is all about family and being grateful for all that we have.

 The day starts out by watching the Macy’s Day Parade.
 It is tradition – something I have done since I was a child and have passed onto my daughters.
 I was even in the parade one year when I was in college in NYC.
 I worked part-time at Macy’s and all the employees can volunteer to be in it.
 I was dressed as a boxer and was with the float that carried Famous Amos – the cookie guy.